nyu-ossd-s20/freeCodeCamp/client/src/pages/learn/apis-and-microservices/mongodb-and-mongoose/index.md

 - Go through the steps of building your first cluster by following the instructions they provide and clicking next after each step.
   - **Choose your cloud provider and region**, you can leave this as the default provided (typically AWS).
   - **Customize your cluster's specs**, you can also leave this as the default provided, `M0 Sandbox (Shared RAM, 512 MB Storage) Encrypted`.
-  - **Give your cluster a name**, you can also leave this as the default provided, `Cluster 0`.
+  - **Give your cluster a name**, you can also leave this as the default provided, `Cluster0`.
 - Now click the green **Create Cluster** button at the bottom of the screen and verify the image captions they provide.
-- You should now see the message, `Your cluster is being created - New clusters take between 7-10 minutes to provision.` Wait until the cluster is created before going to the next step.
+- You should now see the message, `Your cluster is being created - New clusters take between 1-3 minutes to provision.` Wait until the cluster is created before going to the next step.

 ### Create a new user on the database